Craniotomy; Surgery - brain; Neurosurgery; Craniectomy; Stereotactic craniotomy; Stereotactic brain biopsy; Endoscopic craniotomy

 Before surgery, the hair on part of the scalp is shaved and the skin is cleaned.
-The doctor makes a surgical cut through the scalp to expose the bone (skull).
+The surgeon makes a cut through the scalp to expose the bone (skull).
 The location of this cut depends on where the problem in the brain is located.

-The surgeon creates a hole in the skull and removes a portion of the bone (a bone flap).
+The surgeon uses a high speed saw to cut a portion of the bone (a bone flap) to access the brain.

 Sometimes, the surgeon will make a smaller hole and insert a tube with a light and camera on the end.
 This is called an endoscope.
-The surgery will be done with tools placed through the endoscope.
-An MRI or CT scan can help guide the doctor to the proper place in the brain.
+In this case, the surgery will be done with tools placed through the endoscope.
+An MRI or CT scan and a computerized navigation system can help guide the doctor to the proper place in the brain.

 During surgery, your surgeon may:

-The bone flap is usually replaced after surgery, using small metal plates, sutures, or wires.
+The bone flap is usually placed back at the end of the surgery, using small titanium plates to hold it in place.
+These plates are MRI compatible.
 This brain surgery is called a craniotomy.